 God is offering to show us a vision, and a God vision is almost always terrifying.
 It might not make sense to us at all.
-Over the next few weeks, I invite you to catch a glimpse of it, as we read Michael Frost’s book, Surprise the World, together.
-Join a group to discuss and pray over each chapter.
+Over the next few weeks, I invite you to catch a glimpse of it.
 Let us see what God might do among us when we look around, and see only Jesus.
 Amen.

 John Eldredge, The Sacred Romance (Nashville, TN: Thomas Nelson, 1997), 41.